mybigfriendjo/actor-attribute-list/README.md

 From there you can copy the Attribute Names for use in Text and Descriptions.

 Currently i have only added dnd5e and pf2e.
 Adding additional Systems can be done depending on respective complexity.

-If you want to add a system, please open an issue or a pull request.
+If you want a system added, an optional but very helpful step would be confirming that the descriptions of a system are actually enriched to use attributes in the first place.
+You can do so in the respective game channel in foundry's discord and it might save you the time to open an Issue.
+[FoundryVTT Discord](https://discord.gg/foundryvtt)

+If you get confirmation or are unsure, feel free to open an Issue and i will look into it and add the system if and when i can.

 ### dnd5e